jaflaten/jujitsu-sogndal/content/training/_index.en.md

 | Tuesday    | 20:00–21:30 |
 | Wednesday     | 20:30–21:30 |

+*NB: Updated training times will be announced in early August*

 [//]: # (| Sunday   | 18:00–19:30 |)

 [//]: # (| Tuesday  | 20:00–21:30 |)